You Don’t Have to Be Family to Face Domestic Assault Case Procedure

 Texas Domestic Assault

 Family violence in Texas is governed by the Texas assault statutes.
-These cases involve violence between family members, those who live in the same household, and those in a romantic relationship.
-Because of these relationships, there can be additional restrictions or penalties when the case goes to court.
+For cases involving violence between family members, those that live in the same household, and those in a romantic relationship, there can be additional restrictions or penalties when the case goes to court.

 In Texas, simple assault is characterized as intentionally, recklessly, or knowingly causing harm to another, threatening another with bodily harm, or making physical contact with another person that they would find offensive or provocative.